emanuelefirmani/get-git-english/docs/obiettivo_6.rst

 .. figure:: img/push-1.png

 In fact.
 It has not changed anything at all.
-Your local``repository`` continues saying that the ``experiment`` branch on ``foobar`` stays at "*a commit with an experiment*\ ".
+Your local``repository`` continues to say that the ``experiment`` branch on ``foobar`` stays at "*a commit with an experiment*\ ".
 And you know very well that it's not true!
 ``foobar`` has gone forward, and your ``repository`` doesn't know it.

-All this is coherentwith what I said before: your ``repository`` is not linked in real time with its ``remote``; matching is just on command.
+All this is coherent with what I said before: your ``repository`` is not linked in real time with its ``remote``; matching is only on command.

 Then ask your ``repository`` for matching with ``foobar``.
 You may ask for an update on a single branch or on all of them.